 update 14 December 2020

 - A virtual or blended workshop is not an online version of a physical workshop.
-Don't prepare a virtual workshop as you would prepare a physical workshop.
-It is important to embrace the fact that participants will join the workshop virtually and you have to rethink the format for the virtual workshop to be successful.
+Don't prepare it as you would prepare a physical workshop.
+It is important to embrace the fact that participants will join the workshop virtually and you have to rethink the format to be successful.

 - Clearly specify the goals and outcomes of your virtual workshop.
 The Lorentz Center team is available to support you here during start and (re-)intake meetings.